The Doctor’s Advocate | Third Quarter 2016

 The Back Page

 Fitch Ratings has affirmed our “A” (Strong) Insurer Financial Strength (IFS) ratings.
 Fitch also announced that the rating outlook for all ratings is “Stable.”

-The ratings are based on The Doctors Company’s above-average underwriting performance and profitability compared to its medical professional liability insurance peers, favorable loss reserve levels, strong statutory capital position, and an experienced management team that employs a conservative operating strategy that is focused on long-term underwriting profitability.
+The ratings are based on The Doctors Company’s above-average underwriting performance and profitability compared to its medical professional liability insurance peers, favorable loss reserve levels, strong statutory capital position, and an operating strategy that is focused on long-term underwriting profitability.

 The Doctor’s Advocate is published by The Doctors Company to advise and inform its members about loss prevention and insurance issues.

 The guidelines suggested in this newsletter are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 They attempt to define principles of practice for providing appropriate care.
 The principles are not inclusive of all proper methods of care nor exclusive of other methods reasonably directed at obtaining the same results.

 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider in light of all circumstances prevailing in the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.

 The Doctor’s Advocate is published quarterly by Corporate Communications, The Doctors Company.
 Letters and articles, to be edited and published at the editor’s discretion, are welcome.
 The views expressed are those of the letter writer and do not necessarily reflect the opinion or official policy of The Doctors Company.
 Please sign your letters, and address them to the editor.